Always Caring For Mom

 I was a part of the academic Gifted and Talented Program throughout school.
 I am comfortable in the background, sidelines or the forefront.
-My Mother had me to also start partaking extra Lux Lab classes to learn Photography and Classical Piano in elementary school.
+My Mother had me to also start partaking extra Lux Lab classes to learn Photography and Classical Piano starting early in elementary school.
 I now realize the many sacrifices my Mother made for me and the love my parents had for me...
 My mother instilled perseverance within me and an ever increasing LOVE for the LORD.
 I was taught it was more important what GOD knows about us rather than what others think?
 That I should feel comfortable in the presence of whomever.
 This was my legacy.
 Coming from humble endearing beginnings makes you really appreciate the preciousness of time.

 Time in fact is really a precious priceless gift.

 Years later on another occasion I can remember the day my husband asked her if he could marry me.
 He will tell you while dating that me, him and a brother went to the movies.
 And a brother often accompanied me to the High School Football games.
 Since we were so young I was a bit queasy as to how she would respond.
 He had excelled and graduated early from high school at sixteen.
 He would assure her we both would certainly continue on to college when he spoke to her...
 So I had chosen not to be present.
 My Mother was in her late 20’s when she married my father.

 Here I was a mere 17 getting engaged.
 I could only wonder what she would say.
 She had planned that I go on a college tour and……….
 But whatever my then, husband to be said to her, he surely won her over.
 It was at that time that they bonded.
 He became another son to her.
 We married the following year after a year of engagement & after I had graduated.
 I had an elegant hand intricately long embroidered wedding dress from Joseph Magnin and she personally fabricated and hand crafted me a Vogue sheer long sleeved floor length satin heavenly aqua colored gown with delicately trimmed rhinestones and sequins for our reception.